krishnanlab/teaching/2021-spring_compbio/policies.md

 ## Class Presence
 First, if you sincerely engage with the class and put in earnest effort, you will do well.
 Your can do so by:
 - Completing any pre-class readings.
-- Showing up to the online class on time and stay for the whole hour.
+- Showing up to the online class on time and staying for the whole hour.
 - Responding to prompts from Arjun that punctuate the lectures: questions, polls, etc.
 - Asking questions about computational or biological concepts (because no one will have the perfect background).
 - Working in groups during in-class discussion sessions.